 Please note: The Bid Lab will not assist two (2) competing firms on a singular RFP.
 We work on a first-come, first-served basis to protect the privacy and confidentiality of our clients.
 If you’re partnering with another firm, we’ll absolutely help you both submit a response.
 We cannot, however, help two (2) different firms submit two (2) different responses to the same bid.
 Schedule a free consultation with us to discuss details of your partner agency agreement, and how we can help you with your bid.

 Can you leverage my existing content?

 The Bid Lab can, and will, leverage your existing content to meet the requirements outlined in the RFP.
 In fact, after your first bid, our bid management team will leverage that first RFP response for each subsequent bid to streamline our management process.
 This reduces the overall time required to respond to each RFP; for many of our clients, an initial RFP took nearly 40 hours, whereas subsequent bids take less than 10.

 In this article, we describe the Ways Proposal Writing Differs From Technical Writing and why it matters for your RFP.

 Will my project manager be the same person if I get help from your company on a subsequent bid?

 From the moment you sign on with The Bid Lab, you’ll be assigned a project manager who will see your response through to completion.
 Afterward, they’ll continue to be your go-to person for each subsequent project.

-In an instance that our RFP expert is on a vacation or out of office (we all need a break every now and then!), we’ll team you up with another bid expert who will ensure continuity with your RFP and service.
+In the instance that our RFP expert is on vacation or out of the office (we all need a break every now and then!), we’ll team you up with another bid expert who will ensure continuity with your RFP and service.